Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Numerical results

 \section{Numerical results}

-This section is dedicated to the numerical validation of the reduced Lagrange multiplier approach: three test cases are analysed to attest the stability of the method and to investigate the role and functioning of the Lagrange multiplier.
-A fourth example simulates the effective material behaviour.
+This section is dedicated to the numerical validation of the reduced Lagrange multiplier approach described in Section \ref{sec:reduced} considering different benchmarks.

-First we monitor the converge rate of the method on a simplified case where the analytical solution is known, second we compare our immersed version of the boundary condition to the same condition on a domain with physical holes.
-Third we investigate the role of modes in relation to the accuracy of the method.
+First, we monitor the converge rate of the method on a simplified case where the analytical solution is known (Section \ref{ssec:2d-model-problem}), and investigate the role of modes in relation to the accuracy of the method (Section \ref{ssec:higher-order}).
+Next, we study how the presence of the inclusions affects the elastic properties of the domain, considering both two- and three-dimensional setups (Section \ref{ssec:effective-mat}).
+The numerical simulations have been obtained using the finite element library \textsf{deal.II} \cite{dealII94}.